-This vegan pesto pasta salad makes the perfect summer side dish or lunch entrรฉe.
+This vegan pesto pasta salad makes the perfect summer side dish or lunch entrée.
 Made with gluten-free pasta and vegan almond pesto sauce, this fresh, hearty, and flavor-packed salad has a spicy kick.

-It's also gluten-free, soy-free, and oil-free.
+- Whole grain pasta (fusilli, penne, or shells): Provides a hearty base, rich in fiber.
+Use brown rice gluten-free pasta if gluten sensitive.
 If you are not gluten-sensitive, this whole wheat pasta works wonderfully in this salad.

-This pasta salad recipe does not use olive oil.
+This pasta salad recipe does not use olive oil or any oil.
 Instead, we use the actual olives combined with lemon juice and water.
 Omitting oil helps to reduce the calorie density of this yummy side dish or lunch entree.
 If you're wondering about whether olive oil is right for you, check out this article Is Olive Oil Healthy?

 Prepare pasta according to package directions.
 I used gluten-free brown rice spiral (fusilli) pasta, but whole wheat pasta works well if you don't have gluten sensitivity.
 When the pasta is done cooking, drain, rinse in cold water, and set aside.